THE ART & SCIENCE OF MAKING MEC CLAY COOKWARE

 The complete process of making each clay pot takes about 24-30 days & is fully worth the time and effort considering all the goodness that comes from them for years to come…

 Our products are made in the most natural process & using the highest quality ingredients.
 There are no dairy or animal by-products ever used in the making, So there are no harmful by-products or pollutants that are created in the process of making your cookware.
 Here are the steps that go into making our 100% Healthy & Green Cookware.

 HARVESTING THE CLAY

 The MEC clay is harvested from secluded and non-industrialized lands from across the USA.
 Great care is taken to ensure the composition and purity of our clay.
-We are probably the 1st cookware makers to guarantee even our raw material -- that it's free of chemicals, toxins and other contaminants like LEAD and/or CADMIUM. (see what essential minerals it's made up of)
+We are probably the 1st cookware makers to guarantee even our raw material -- that it's free of chemicals, toxins and other contaminants like LEAD and/or CADMIUM. (see what essential nutrients Clay pots are made up of)

 PREPARING THE CLAY